3dem/relion-documents/source/Reference/MovieCompression.rst

 Typically, one can reduce the size to about 50 to 60 % of the original movie by TIFF with the **deflate filter** (also called zip filter).
 The LZW filter is faster but gives larger files.

+By converting to TIFF from EER, you can avoid this blob convolution.
+Keep reading below.

 Falcon4 EER
 -----------